IrisAkada/LITA_Class_Documentation/README.md

    ```

    ### POWER BI(BUSINESS INTELLIGENCE)
-   -Installation and introduction to Power BI
+   -Installation and Introduction to Power BI